-Collateral should be one of your brand or company's most prized possessions.
-It reflects their value and it is always designed to make an impression of the company's identity on customers.
+Collateral should be one of your brand or company's most prized possession.
+It reflects their value and is designed to make an impression of the company's identity on customers.

 Good marketing collateral is the combination of compelling words and compelling design.
-As much as you can have a guide on the kind of words to write, there are also principles on how to design collateral.
+As much as you can have a guide on the kind of words to write, there are also principles for designing collateral.

 Pro Tips on Designing Effective Marketing Collateral

-A conventional advertisement focuses on explaining what your product is and what it can do.
+A conventional advertisement focuses on explaining your product and what it can do.

 Now, you must consider the message for your marketing collateral from the customer's point of view.

-Your business exists because of the customers' problem.
-This should be visible in your collateral.
+Your business exists because of the customers' problems; it should be visible in your collateral.
 Don't make your collateral all about yourself and what you can do.
 Make it about your customer.
 What are their challenges and pain points?
 You only talk about yourself concerning the problems you are solving.
 It makes them feel you are interested in offering help to them.
-Your focus should be on what they need and not what you can sell.
+Your focus should be on what they need, not what you can sell.

-Have you seen a dress that seemed like the perfect dress for your body, but it'd just torn or has faded out?
-That is exactly how it looks if you have an idea that offers a real solution but people can't even get to understand what you wrote in your collateral. let your design be direct and very clear.
+Have you seen a dress that seemed perfect for your body, but it'd just torn or faded out?
+That is exactly how it looks if you have an idea that offers a real solution, but people can't even get to understand what you wrote on your collateral.
+Let your design be direct and very clear.

 After you have settled the issue of purpose, that is the purpose for the collateral being the customer.
-It is always good to use a clear design.
-No blurred words, no misspellings, the logos, and other graphics are where they should be.
-A mistake in the text or the wrong placement of a logo or an image can create a wrong signal.
+It is always good to use a straightforward design.
+No blurred words, no misspellings, and the logos and other graphics are where they should be.
+A mistake in the text or the wrong logo or image placement can create a wrong signal.
 So, you want to be diligent with your visual design.

 Consistency gives you credibility.
-Changing designs every now and then on your collateral doesn't sell you well.
+Changing designs now and then on your collateral doesn't sell you well.
 Ensure consistency in your branding.
-The logos, slogan, text format, and overall purpose should be consistent. inconsistency confuses people and makes them lose interest easily.
+The logos, slogan, text format, and overall purpose should be consistent.
+Inconsistency confuses people and makes them lose interest quickly.
 However, consistency makes things easier.
 It makes recognizing your brands very easy.
 If you are known for a particular color, your brand name pops up wherever the color is seen.

 So, how do you ensure that all of your marketing collateral is consistent in design?

-What happens when a policy changes, you begin working with new external partners, or you hire new employees who were not present at your initial presentation session?
+What happens when a policy changes, you begin working with new external partners or hire new employees who were not present at your initial presentation session?

 The easiest way is to use Digital Asset Management.
-You can compile all your collateral in a Digital Asset Management software that has cloud backup.
+You can compile all your collateral in Digital Asset Management software with cloud backup.

-Marketing collateral is not just about words.
+Marketing collateral is not just about the words.
 The design projects the words better, making them more meaningful.
 The logos and icons communicate to customers too.
-Hence, it is important to know design principles that will be useful for creating compelling marketing collateral.
-This blog has answers to your questions on design, (UI/UX).
-You should visit here more often
+Hence, it is essential to know design principles that will be useful for creating compelling marketing collateral.
+This blog answers your design questions (UI/UX).
+It would help if you visited here more often.